ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginCorePlugins.md

 | acme.plugins.bindings.MQTTClient      | Provides the [MQTT protocol](../setup/Configuration-mqtt.md) binding.    | [\[mqtt\]:enable](../setup/Configuration-mqtt.md)    |
 | acme.plugins.bindings.WebSocketServer | Provides the [WebSocket protocol](../setup/Configuration-ws.md) binding. | [\[websocket\]:enable](../setup/Configuration-ws.md) |

+!!!
+Note
+	At least one protocol binding plugin must be enabled for the CSE to function properly, as the CSE relies on protocol bindings to receive and process requests.

 ## Console & UIs